 - I've signed audibly while moving their stuff out of my way.

-- I've asked how they can stand to live with so many piles, or told them that if I weren't around to pick up after them they'd just "live in squalor."
+- I've asked how they can stand to live with so many piles, or said that if I weren't around to pick up after them they'd "live in squalor."

 - I've decluttered their things for them.
 (Bad, bad idea.)